webtrees/webtrees.github.io/_posts/2020-02-01-new-webtrees-release-2-0-2.md

 Pretty URLs are updated to work better with non-latin characters.

-HTTP security headers are now added by default, as most users are not able to set these in their webserver configuration.
+HTTP security headers are now added by default, as most users are not able to set these in their web-server configuration.

 Fixes for over 50 reported issues.